 To complement your preparation for the upcoming exam, check the following links:

 |Economic Survey Recommended Video|

 |How to read the Economic Survey for UPSC?|

 The Department of Economic Affairs, Ministry of Finance presents the Economic Survey of India in Parliament every year, just before the Union Budget.
 This document is submitted to both houses of Parliament during the Budget Session.

-The Economic Survey reviews the developments in the Indian economy over the period of the previous 12 months.
+The Economic Survey reviews the developments in the Indian economy over the previous 12 months.
 It highlights the policy initiatives of the government, summarizes the performance on major development programs, and shows the growth prospects of the economy.

 It is presented by the Chief Economic Advisor (CEA).
 The Economic Survey 2020 has been released on 31st January 2020 by the current CEA, Krishnamurthy Subramanian, ahead of the Union Budget 2020.